chinigo/housing/README.md

 I'm an engineer by training and inclination.
 My education was as a mechanical engineer, where I learned to respect the constraints imposed by physical and fiscal reality.
 My profession is as a software engineer, where I've learned that no plan survives implementation unmodified.
-And my father, for what it's worth, was a tradesman and homebuilder from whom I learned the value of the practical experience and institutional knowledge of the people implementing that plan.
+And my father, for what it's worth, was a tradesman and homebuilder from whom I learned the value of practical experience.

 I am no expert.
-I've never done this before.
 I'm a babe in the woods.
-Therefore, nothing in this document is set in stone.
-I look to you, as the expert, to set me straight and help me to refine this plan, both here at the outset and going forward as we implement it.
+So nothing in this document is set in stone.
+I look to you, as the expert, to set me straight and help me to refine this plan, here at the outset and iteratively as we execute it.

 All of which is to say, let's plan for change but let's get the big things Right.